 We watch as Barney mends things with his father, stops lying to his mother, and eventually abandons the Bro Bible and his apartment to settle down with Robin.
 Despite his temporary lapse into his old ways after their divorce, the minute he meets his daughter, he instantly becomes a protective father.

 It's also worth mentioning Barney is simultaneously a feminist while being a womanizer.
 He supports his stripping wife-to-be, as well as Robin's penchant for cigars and a good glass of scotch.
-He is a flawed - but fundamentally good - human, while the characters on Friends lack the same kind of depth.13,1172,729Is this a good point?
+He is a flawed - but fundamentally good - human, while the characters on Friends lack the same kind of depth.

 The Framing Narrative Provides A Well-Rounded, Rewarding Story